 She earned her master’s degree in business administration at Brandeis University in 2017 and is passionate about leveraging her business skills along with her clinical background to promote family medicine as a critical foundation to a sustainable healthcare system.

-Her mission as a family medical physician is to provide exceptional, comprehensive health care to entire families that is based on trusting personal relationships with patients, their families, and the community at large.
+Her mission as a family medicine physician is to provide exceptional, comprehensive health care to the whole family in and around Scarborough, Maine, based on trusting personal relationships with patients, their families, and the community.